Bristow and Tarleton State host Utah Valley

 Orem, Utah; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Tarleton State takes on Utah Valley after Keitenn Bristow scored 22 points in Tarleton State’s 91-54 loss to the Seattle U Redhawks.
+BOTTOM LINE: Tarleton State visits Utah Valley after Keitenn Bristow scored 22 points in Tarleton State’s 91-54 loss to the Seattle U Redhawks.

-The Wolverines have gone 9-0 at home.
-Utah Valley ranks third in the WAC with 9.7 offensive rebounds per game led by Carter Welling averaging 1.6.
+The Wolverines have gone 9-0 in home games.
+Utah Valley ranks third in the WAC in team defense, allowing 69.6 points while holding opponents to 43.1% shooting.

 The Texans have gone 5-4 against WAC opponents.
-Tarleton State ranks ninth in the WAC with 10.7 assists per game led by Bubu Benjamin averaging 1.9.
+Tarleton State allows 71.0 points to opponents and has been outscored by 6.3 points per game.

-Utah Valley’s average of 6.1 made 3-pointers per game is 1.7 fewer made shots on average than the 7.8 per game Tarleton State allows.
+Utah Valley averages 76.3 points, 5.3 more per game than the 71.0 Tarleton State gives up.
 Tarleton State averages 4.4 made 3-pointers per game this season, 2.3 fewer made shots on average than the 6.7 per game Utah Valley gives up.

-The Wolverines and Texans meet Saturday for the first time in conference play this season.

 TOP PERFORMERS: Dominick Nelson is averaging 15.6 points and 5.3 rebounds for the Wolverines.
 Tanner Toolson is averaging 12.7 points over the last 10 games.